damnlie/hypernode.github.io/_posts/2014-02-16-configuring-nginx.md

 ```

 In the `server`-context, the variables `$storecode` and `$storetype` can
 now be used to set the environment variables.
-In `server-mage-run-env`:
+In `server.mage-run-env`:

 ```nginx
 location ~ \.php$ {